KareemMAX/Minecraft-Skiner/README.md

 It's now under development.

-will be released  after completing the tasks in the issues taged with TODO>
+will be released  after completing the tasks in the issues taged with TODO.

 That also would be great if you forked this repo and help me with this features.